-The University of Miami School of Law is the only law school in the world that offers a combined graduate degree program focused upon the entertainment, arts and sports industries.
-This program provides hands-on learning and responds directly to the increasing need for lawyers who can practice immediately as these areas continue to expand, intersect and converge.
-Expert faculty provide a curriculum and related activities focused upon both foundational courses and practical skills training to prepare students to be "client-ready" and able to walk into a meeting with instant credibility.
+The University of Miami School of Law is the only law school in the world that offers a combined graduate degree focused upon the entertainment, arts and sports industries, all of which are growing rapidly in Miami.
+Our program responds directly to the increasing need for lawyers who have been trained to practice in these areas as they continue to expand, intersect and converge, both here and abroad.

 Watch Video: Why This Degree in Miami?

 Miami is increasingly recognized as a vibrant, growing business center for the entertainment, arts and sports industries, and particularly as a gateway to Latin America.
 Companies engaged here in motion picture, television and music production and distribution include Telemundo, Univision, HBO Latin America, Viacom International, Sony, and BBC Latin America.

 Miami is the exclusive American host of Art Basel with more than 250 of the world's leading galleries participating, drawing over 70,000 visitors each year.
 Miami is also home to professional sports franchises in baseball, football, basketball and hockey, and may soon be home to a fifth (i.e., soccer) and hosts the prestigious Miami Open of professional tennis.

 U.S. and foreign law students and attorneys counseling in these fields are ideal for this program.
 It is also for lawyers currently in the field who wish to better address emerging and novel issues such as equity investment, public-private conduct and regulatory compliance.
 Specifically, the LL.M. is ideal for:

 - Practicing attorneys looking to redirect their careers or deepen their expertise in these areas;

 - Foreign lawyers who want to further specialize in entertainment, arts and/or sports;